Sagarchhetri83/DecepTron/README.md

 python -m backend.app

-Run the FTP Honeypot (Terminal 3):
+(Optional) Run the FTP Honeypot (Terminal 3):

 python -m backend.ftp_honeypot

-Connect to the honeypots using a client like PuTTY (for the main honeypot).
+Connect to the honeypots using a client like PuTTY (for the main honeypot) or FileZilla (for the FTP honeypot) and observe the interactions on the dashboard.

 📂 Project Structure
 DecepTron/